MarijaAvramovic/rock_paper_scissors/README.md

 Once I created a new function named playGame.
 I called the playRound function and score variables so that they’re declared inside of the new playGame function every time with increment by calling playRound 5 times.

+## Phase Two Adding UI

+Practice brancing,

+Dropdown menu of branches on GitHub

+In my UI, the player should be able to play the game by clicking on buttons rather than typing their answer in a prompt.
+I will remove the logic that plays exactly five rounds.

+### pseudo
+add score
+add buttons fixed in html

+on click add new p
+if score is 5 in global scope alert msg who is the winner

+Create three buttons, one for each selection.
+Add an event listener to the buttons that call the playRound function with the correct playerSelection every time a button is clicked.

+On click I should have stored button selected as human choice, called computer choice and store it and play round which will add p/div showing human and computer choice and msg who is better after that change score reflected on the top of the page.
+If button is clicked again will do the same.

+Add a div for displaying results and change all of your console.logs into DOM methods.

+Display the running score, and

+After one player reach 5 announce a winner of the game.

+I will likely have to refactor (rework/rewrite) your original code to make it work for this.
+That’s OK!
+Reworking old code is an important part of a programmer’s life.
+Once i'm all done with your UI and made sure everything’s satisfactory, ensure all of my changes are committed to the rps-ui branch with git status before continuing. then merge the changes from my rps-ui branch back to our main branch.
+Checkout the branch we want to merge INTO i.e. main with the command git checkout main.
+Now let’s merge our rps-ui branch into main, our current branch, with git merge rps-ui.
+If everything goes fine, our rps-ui branch is now successfully merged with main!
+Use git log and you’ll see all the commits you’ve made to your feature branch on top of the commits you made to the main branch.
+Now for our final step!
+Let’s push our main branch into our remote repo by running git push origin main .
+Go to your GitHub repo and you’ll see that our main branch will have all the changes and commits you made to the rps-ui branch.
+Congratulations!
+You’ve successfully pushed your first feature into your production branch!
+Now that we have all our code in the main branch, we don’t really need our rps-ui branch anymore.
+Let’s do some cleanup, both locally and in the remote repo.
+Delete the branch from our local repo with git branch -d rps-ui and also delete it from the remote repo on GitHub with git push origin --delete rps-ui.
+Congrats, we’re all done with our cleanup!
+Make sure to publish the project on GitHub Pages and add a live preview link in the project lesson.